History of syphilis: Discoveries in paleopathology

 While the absolute number of cases is still small, they keep turning up, most recently in 2015 in London and St. Pölten, Austria.
 Yet there is an outstanding issue.
 Damaged teeth and bones seem to hold proof of pre-Columbian syphilis, but there is a possibility that they point to an endemic form of treponematosis instead.
-Some researchers have expressed skepticism regarding whether the cases from Metapanto, Apple Down and Turkey even represent treponemal diseases at all.
+Some researchers have expressed skepticism regarding whether the cases from Metaponto, Apple Down and Turkey even represent treponemal diseases at all.

 Discoveries in ancient DNA studies

 As syphilis, bejel, and yaws vary considerably in mortality rates and the level of human disgust they elicit, it is important to know which one is under discussion in any given case, but it remains difficult for paleopathologists to distinguish among them.
 (Pinta is a skin disease and therefore unrecoverable through paleopathology.)
 Ancient DNA (aDNA) holds the answer, because just as only aDNA suffices to distinguish between syphilis and other diseases that produce similar symptoms in the body, it alone can differentiate spirochetes that are 99.8 percent identical with absolute accuracy.
 Progress on uncovering the historical extent of the various treponemal diseases through their aDNA remains slow, however, because the spirochete responsible for treponematosis, Treponema pallidum, is rare in skeletal remains and fragile, making it notoriously difficult to recover and analyze.